 - Dry cloth

-Step by step guide to change brake oil in dirt bike:
+Step by step guide to bleed dirt bike brakes:

-- Now follow this guide and you can change the brake oil in no time.
-For this first locate the tank or reservoir that contains brake fluid, it is normally located on the handlebars. after locating the tank, clean any dirt that may be present on its corners, make sure to clean it for any debris and itchy materials.
+After locating the tank, clean any dirt that may be present on its corners, make sure to clean it for any debris and itchy materials.
 This is essential and you must take care of any dirt entering the tank as it can result in the blockage of your dirt bike engines.
-Read here: Best 50cc Dirt Bike for kids

-- Now when you start appreciating the new brake fluid being drained, at this point access pressure at the brake levers, it should feel good at this point.
+Now when you start appreciating the new brake fluid being drained, at this point access pressure at the brake levers, it should feel good at this point.
 Now just adjust the nipple and tight it properly and top off the reservoir tank to 3/4 parts of it.
 You can always use the small window located there on the reservoir as a reference.
 Now you should replace the reservoir cap and also tighten it properly to avoid any leaks.
-Read here about: Dirt Bike Sizes.

-- I would strongly recommend to use WD40 and spray it on the cap of the reservoir and let it completely soaked.
+I would strongly recommend to use WD40 and spray it on the cap of the reservoir and let it completely soaked.
 This is important as it will maintain screw strength.
-Read here: Guide for Buying a Used Dirt Bike

 The process is almost the same as I have just mentioned above, however for my readers who have asked me many times, I will share the summary on how to bleed dirt bike rear brakes.